-Hearing this struggle in the hundreds of humans she’s interviewed—and recognizing it within herself—journalist Jacqueline Raposo intimately embraces a life stripped down in The Me, Without: A Year Exploring Habit, Healing, and Happiness.
+Hearing this struggle in the hundreds of humans she’s interviewed—and recognizing a gnaw within herself—journalist Jacqueline Raposo intimately tackles this overwhelm in The Me, Without: A Year Exploring Habit, Healing, and Happiness.

-Part memoir, part case study, The Me, Without delivers readers an expiring example of how to expose hidden wounds, help themselves heal, and forge a new journey.
+Part memoir, part case study, The Me, Without delivers readers an expiring example of how to expose hidden wounds, help themselves heal, and forge confidently out on a new path.